sspenst/gpgpu-sim_samples/README.md

 782:
 You can now change LENGTH without crashing GPGPU-Sim.
 Also reduced the number of lines of assembly and added some more output data

+784:
+SST returns address of last element instead of index